Psycho-Ray/Minesweeper-Bot/README.md

 # Minesweeper Bot

-This is a bot that plays the classic Microft Minesweeper game!
+This is a bot that plays the classic Microsoft Minesweeper game!